 Direct School Admission (DSA) Courses

 Our DSA Courses are catered to students who are aiming to be admitted to top IP schools through Math DSA.
 It was piloted in 2018 and has been running for 2 years.
-Over 50% of our students qualified for Raffles Institution, Hwa Chong Institution or NUS High School, not including those who received confirmed offers from other top IP schools such as ACS(I), SJI and Temasek Junior College.
+Over 40% of our students qualified for Raffles Institution, Hwa Chong Institution or NUS High School; others received confirmed offers from top IP schools such as ACS(I), SJI and Temasek Junior College.

 Our courses train students in advanced math skills which are tested widely in DSA exams.
 Students who have been consistently scoring 95 or more for school exams will benefit the most from our course.